2023 Stripe Chargeback Guide

 They differ in that the former is based on the percentage of disputes on successful payments by dispute date, while the latter is by charge date.
 While they may seem similar, they each serve a different purpose.

 Dispute activity stands as a gauge for dispute and card fraud monitoring programs.
-If you exceed the limits set by a credit card network, you may be subjected to pay fines.
-Merchants who have excessive dispute activity may also have difficulty in processing with Stripe or other payment platforms.
+If you exceed the limits set by a credit card network, you may be subjected to fees or other penalties.
+Merchants who have excessive dispute activity may also have difficulty processing payments with Stripe or other payment platforms.
 When navigating Stripe’s Dashboard, you will find the dispute activity for your account under the “Analytics” section.

-The dispute rate shows which of the actual payments were disputed and is an accurate representation of the frauds and disputes filed against your business.
+The dispute rate shows which of the actual payments were disputed and is a more specific record of the disputes filed against your business.
 This can be found under the “Radar for Fraud Teams” section.

 When Stripe detects excessive dispute activity, they will reach out to the merchant to see how they can be of assistance.